Felice Evacuo: Frosinone & Benevento

 In July 2007, he signed a three-year contract with Frosinone.
 He was the second team-top-scorer behind Francesco Lodi.
 But in August 2008, he left for Prima Divisione side Benevento.

 Novara

-On 9 July 2014, Evacuo moved Novara permanently for transfer fee of about €700,000.
-On 10 May 2015, Novara won the Lega Pro championship and was promoted to Serie B; this victory follows that of the Lega Pro Super Cup.
+On 9 July 2014, Evacuo permanently moved to Novara for a transfer fee of approximately €700,000.
+On 10 May 2015, Novara won the Lega Pro championship and was promoted to Serie B; this victory followed the Lega Pro Super Cup.

 Parma and Alessandria

-On 6 July 2016, he moved to Parma, newly promoted team in the Lega Pro, signing a two-year contract.
-On 30 January 2017, it's transferred to Alessandria with temporary annual on loan until 30 June 2017.
+On 6 July 2016, he moved to Parma, a newly promoted team in the Lega Pro, signing a two-year contract.
+On 30 January 2017, Evacuo transferred to Alessandria with temporary annual on loan until 30 June 2017.

 Trapani

-In the summer of 2017 he left Alessandria for Trapani, another Serie C club.
-With Trapani, he achieved promotion to Serie B after winning the 2018–19 Serie C playoffs.
+In the summer of 2017, he left Alessandria for Trapani, another Serie C club.
+With Trapani, he achieved a promotion to Serie B after winning the 2018–19 Serie C playoffs.

 Catanzaro

 On 5 October 2020, he joined Catanzaro in Serie C.